 It was in 1885 that Silvassa was made the head town of the Portuguese and was named Paço d'Arcos.
 In 1961, after Indian independence, Silvassa was merged with the Indian Republic.
 Then in 1974, a treaty was signed between Portugal and India, after which Dadra and Nagar Haveli became an Indian Union Territory.

-By Air.
-The nearest aerodrome is Diu Airport.
+Silvassa nearest airports are Nashik Aiport (ISK), and Surat Airport (STV).
 However, it doesn’t have very good connectivity with all the Indian cities.
-Thus, as per your convenience, you can consider deboarding at Mumbai Airport, Pune Airport or Nashik Airport.
+Thus, as per your convenience, you can consider deboarding at Mumbai International Airport (BOM).
 After deboarding at one of the airports, you will need to cover the remaining distance by some means of public transportation like a cab.

-By Road.
 Depending on your location, you can also travel here by road.
 Silvassa has good travel connectivity with motorable roads to and fro other Indian cities.
-According to your budget, you can decide to either travel by a cab, bus or maybe take your own vehicle on a drive.
+According to your budget, you can decide to either travel by cab, bus or maybe take your own vehicle on a drive.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here